Folio Corporation: Sale to Mead Data Central (LEXIS-NEXIS)

 On December 31, 1992, Mead Data Central, Inc., provider of the LEXIS and NEXIS computer services, purchased Folio Corporation.
-Included in the description of the sale was that Folio software was being used by more than 80 commercial publishers in creating and distributing electronic versions of thousands of popular printed works, principally on compact disks and magnetic media.
+Included in the description of the sale was that Folio software was being used by more than 80 commercial publishers in creating and distributing electronic versions of thousands of popular printed works, principally on compact discs and magnetic media.
 The market leader was Lotus Notes, and Mead Data Central, with annual revenues of $469.5 million, was well placed to compete.
 LEXIS-NEXIS was sold to Reed Elsevier Group in December 1994.

 In May 1993, Folio Corporation released Folio Views 3.0.

 When Folio Corporation announced a planned move to a new location in the RiverWoods Research and Business Park in north Provo, the company stated that it had 104 employees, twice the number of a year before.
 Product sales doubled with the release of Folio Views 3.0.

 Folio's rapid rise was seen in an October 1995 news release about an expanded relationship between Folio Corporation and Novell, increasing the use of Folio products as part of Novell's NetWare Directory Services.
 Folio stated that its "infobase publishing platform is rapidly becoming a standard for professional and business content providers in industries such as legal, accounting, tax, medical, pharmaceutical, and insurance."
 Folio added that they had as their customer base, nearly 600 commercial publishers, and that they were "the world's leading provider of infobase software with its products installed on an estimated 30 million desktops."

-In June 1996 Folio released Web Retriever 2.0, to import web content into infobase indexed documents.
+In June 1996 Folio released Web Retriever 2.0, to import web content into infobase-indexed documents.
 As its technology continued to improve, Folio's Web Retriever later became known Folio SiteDirector, then Folio LivePublish, then NextPage NXT.

 In September 1996 Folio Corporation released Folio 4, replacing the latest version of Folio Bound Views, 3.11.2.

 Folio Builder was for building the infobases at the core of Folio 4.
 Folio Builder indexed and compiled ASCII, Word, WordPerfect, FrameMaker, and Folio flat files into an infobase and provides a developer with encryption, compression, and security options.
 Folio Builder was previously called the Infobase Production Kit.
 The Folio product line included Folio SiteDirector, Folio Views, Folio Builder, Folio Publisher, Folio Integrator, Folio 4, LivePublish and SecurePublish.